Paying for a care home

 • a child under 16 who you or a former partner supports.

-If you have a property but your other capital is less than £23,250 we will cover the cost of your care home for the first 12 weeks of permanent care (providing we agree that care is required).
-You will be expected to make a contribution to the cost of your care from your income, savings and other assets, excluding the value of your former home.
+If your care is permanent and you have a property, but your other capital is less than £23,250 we will cover the cost of your care home for the first 12 weeks of permanent care (providing we agree that care is required).
+You will be expected to make a contribution to the cost of your care from your income, savings and other assets, excluding the value of your home for the first 12 weeks.
+If the value of your home is to count towards the cost of your care you will be required to pay the full cost after 12 weeks.

 You can get more information in our factsheets: